LenderPanel.com

 Tesco Bank

-• Is it possible to transfer the equity held in my property with my Tesco Bank home loan?
+• Can I transfer the equity held in my property with my Tesco Bank home loan?

-• My Tesco Bank home loan we jointly entered into with ex, he is agreeable to come off the deeds and let me have the property.
-Tesco Bank will permit the transfer of equity to me solely.
-Do Tesco Bank call my boss to confirm my salary?
+• My Tesco Bank mortgage is in joint names with ex, he is agreeable to be removed and let me have the property.
+Tesco Bank have consented to the transfer of equity to my individual name.
+Do Tesco Bank contact my boss to confirm my salary?

-Information that may be required from your lawyer could ask about your Tesco Bank Transfer of Equity
+Questions that your lawyer may ask in relation to your Tesco Bank Transfer of Equity

 Who will be responsible for the costs of the Transfer of Equity?